-Hint: If you have made an object invisible accidentally, choose File > Properties, switch to the Options tab, and activate the Show hidden objects option.
+Hint: If you have made an object invisible accidentally, choose the menu command File > Properties, switch to the Options tab, and activate the Show hidden objects option.
 This will make all invisible objects reappear, allowing you to select them and reactivate their Visible option (as described above).